Surya-Kumar-03/Arcon-ElasticSearch/README.md

 Elastic Search:
 Indexing Duration : 13 mins 44 secs
 Index Size: 48 MB (More than 3 times the data logs' initial size)

+Batch the logs (Don't send individually, network is also not burdened with this approach) implement sharding, don't keep all in one (make elastic search run in parallel)

+Create Index Template of the fields we are gonna use (Avoids dynamic mapping)

+Time Frequent Index Creation
+we can shard each field so that we can activate that shard if filled

+Disable _source field: -> removes the orginal copy of JSON document Remove the search fields which aren't used skip the fields which are not needed to be indexed

+We can measure performance of each query and then make decisions: response = es.search(index="logs", body={
+    "query": { "match_all": {} }
+}, params={"profile": "true"})
+print(response['profile'])

+always use date ranges for faster search we need to delete logs so that the logs don't become too big for indexing remove old indexes too

+Use Rollup Jobs:
+If you have time-based indices, consider using Elasticsearch Rollup Jobs to summarize and reduce data in older indices.

+Implement Pagination:
+Search After API instead of using the from parameter.
+Search After can be more efficient for large result sets.

+Force Merge:
+Use the force merge API to optimize the index by reducing the number of segments.
+This can improve search performance and reduce disk space usage.

+Bugs:
+fix the ip field for search string with spaces fix the string field which has +=[] fix the date fields to work for months and time